WildByDesign/WDACTrayTool/README.md

 I created this App Control System Tray Tool to facilitate more efficient changing of App Control policies.
 Specifically, I wanted a way to quickly switch between Enforced Mode and Audit Mode so that I could review logs and change rules in the policies as necessary.
 Since this has really helped benefit my application allowlisting journey, I wanted to share it so that others could also benefit.

+### Requirements:

+- Windows 11 (22H2/23H2/24H2 or newer) required for usage of CiTool
+- PowerShell 7 or Windows PowerShell

 ### Screenshots:

 ![AppControlPolicyManager-5](https://github.com/user-attachments/assets/8b17f389-aa04-4553-9e19-5af4b1da1963)